-One of the most popular questions for those who are looking for a Beginners Guide for Cryptocurrency, is how is new cryptocurrency like Bitcoin made?
+One of the most popular questions asked by crypto beginner’s, is how is a new Bitcoin and other cryptocurrencies made?
 The genesis of cryptocurrency varies greatly from one coin to the next, however, the common thread is that cryptocurrency is often mined.
-As is the case with Bitcoin, there are miners spread throughout the world (with the largest concentration in China).
+As is the case with Bitcoin, there are miners spread throughout the world.
 These miners and their computers verify that any new Bitcoin transaction aligns with previous Bitcoin transactions.
-When the miner successfully verifies or proves the validity of a block, they are given a reward in Bitcoin.
-Boom.
-New Bitcoin is created.
+When the miner successfully verifies or proves the validity of a block, they are given a reward in the form of cryptocurrency.

-Now time for the golden question in our Beginners Guide for Cryptocurrency; how to buy crypto?
-Cryptocurrencies are most often bought and sold on exchanges, or simply businesses where customers trade digital currency for other assets (e.g., Ethereum can be traded for AUS on Swyftx).
+Cryptocurrencies are most often bought and sold on exchanges, or simply businesses where customers trade fiat currency for crypto assets (e.g., Buy SHIB with AUD).
 In addition to the upward boom of cryptocurrencies, there has been a boom in the number of cryptocurrency exchanges.
-In fact, for the super crypto nerd, there are now businesses that will even help you create your own exchange on WordPress.
 It’s important that you decide on a trustworthy exchange in which you have done your own research on.

-What to look for in an exchange?
 Exchanges have generally become more transparent over the years, however, some exchanges still lack basic features.
-Swyftx offers an array of benefits to not only the cryptocurrency beginner, but to anyone that trades crypto.
+Swyftx offers an array of features benefits to not only cryptocurrency beginners, but to advanced traders as well.

 There are several factors you should look at while considering which exchange to use:

 Cryptocurrency wallets allow you to send and receive cryptocurrency, as well as monitor your balance.
 The main differentiator in wallets is whether they are hot or cold.
-Hot wallets include any internet-connected wallet, such as exchanges, as well as any software or mobile wallet (e.g., the TRON wallet app for iOS).
+Hot wallets include any internet-connected wallet, such as exchanges, as well as any software or mobile wallet.
 Cold wallets include offline wallets, USB-based wallets, and paper wallets.
 Arguably the most trusted of all the wallet types is the hardware wallet.

 Hardware wallets are another integral part of the cryptocurrency storage ecosystem.
-As pictured above, the Ledger Nano S and X models are two of the most popular options for cryptocurrency storage.
+The Ledger Nano S and X models are two of the most popular options for cryptocurrency storage.
 On the ledger Nano S, there are up to 20 wallet apps you can use at once– the number goes up to 100 with the Ledger Nano X. These secure wallets plug into your computer or laptop via USB.
 When you’re out of the house again, you can take it.
-Read more about the wallets right here.
+Read more about bout the best crypto wallets in Australia.

 Cryptocurrencies have changed cross-border transactions over the last decade through speed and accountability.
 As the world demands more electronic, contactless remittance that isn’t corrupted by a central bank, the world will continue to embrace digital currency.
-As governments embrace and understand this technology more, the next generation will see an entire overhaul of the global financial system.
+As governments embrace and understand this technology more, the next generation will likely see an entire overhaul of the global financial system.
 Don’t miss out.
-For more article like our Beginners Guide for Cryptocurrency Investing article, visit our news page.
+Visit Swyftx Learn to educate yourself on all things crypto and blockchain.